Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Dashboard/TF_Dashboard.md

 You should then receive your TFT on your Dashboard account within a few minutes.

-You can see your TFT balanced on the top of the screen.
+You can see your TFT balance on the top of the screen.
 Here's an example of what it could look like:

 ![image](./img/dashboard_24.png)